After a quarter century of producing quality films on art, MUSE is winding down.

 In addition to his pioneering work connecting film and the moving image with art appreciation, Karl Katz has also worked as an archaeologist, as a museum planner and designer, and as a museum director.
 In the late 1950s, Katz traveled and excavated in Israel, Egypt, Cyprus, Turkey and Iran.
 In 1958, he was invited to co-head the team that created Israel's National Museum of Art and Archaeology in Jerusalem.
 He has since developed the concepts for a number of innovative museums, including: The Museum of the Jewish Diaspora in Tel-Aviv, the Museum of the History of Jerusalem in the Tower of David, the P.T.
 Barnum Museum in Bridgeport, Connecticut, The Museum of Tolerance in Los Angeles, the Hans Christian Andersen Museum in Copenhagen, and KIASMA, The Museum of the Twentieth Century in Helsinki.

 Katz served as the first Vice President of the Board of Trustees of the International Center of Photography.
-He has also served on the Board of Trustees of the Municipal Arts Society, New York and the Advisory Committee of the Department of Fine Arts and Archaeology at Columbia University.
-He currently serves as a Trustee for the International Center of Photography and for the Park Avenue Armory.
+He also served on the Board of Trustees of the Municipal Arts Society, New York; the Advisory Committee of the Department of Fine Arts and Archaeology at Columbia University; and was a Trustee of the Park Avenue Armory.